 Practical Infection control training for: NHS, care-homes, food preparation, hygiene, hand washing Hygiene, infection control and hand-washing - making the difference to peoples lives It all started as a discussion about volunteer training for a national first-aid organisation.
 Members of the group were interested in further training, but bored with the routine of what we had been doing.
 With swine flu on the news at the time, one of the emergency planning volunteers said she would be a … [Read more...] about Train the Trainer – Infection Control

 Gardner's Multiple Intelligence Theory an exploration of what it is and how to use the theory 1.
-Introduction: In this article, we will to explore in a concise manner Howard Gardner's varying approaches to the "Multiple Intelligence Theory" and their relevance to Accelerated Learning Techniques.
-The objective, in other words, the article is to enlighten the readers of its practical utility for which reason it found popular acceptance with the practising educationalists especially those … [Read more...] about Gardner’s Multiple Intelligence Theory
+Introduction: In this article, we will explore in a concise manner Howard Gardner's varying approaches to the "Multiple Intelligence Theory" and their relevance to Accelerated Learning Techniques.
+This article aims to enlighten the readers of its practical utility for which reason it found popular acceptance with the practising educationalists especially those based in the USA.
+In effect, the … [Read more...] about Gardner’s Multiple Intelligence Theory

 Education is great, but education is not the same as job training.
 Education prepares the individual to learn and adapt, Training prepares the individual for work.
 All around the world we have large academic institutions educating many of the employees of the future.
 Many will position themselves as focused on employability, and indeed many publish statistics around salaries and recruitment post graduate.
 But are these educational establishments really doing the best they can for our future … [Read more...] about Why fresh graduates are not ready for the world of work – yet